Database Access with DBIx::Class

 An ORM uses these similarities to map data from relational databases into OOP objects within your program.
 A good ORM like DBIx::Class, the one we are using in this project, will be able to automatically generate the classes from the metadata stored in the database which describes the various tables.

-3 responses to “Database Access with DBIx::Class”
+3 thoughts on “Database Access with DBIx::Class

-Dear Mr Cross, Thank you for your article.
+1. Dear Mr Cross, Thank you for your article.
 I am new to the DBIx::Class and am trying to learn it.
 You make mention of the fact that the “…full version of the ‘list’ subroutine is on the CD.”.
 What CD are you referring to?
 How would one acquire this.
 I appreciate your consideration in this matter.
 Have a great day.
 Thank you.

 Sincerely,